Teen Vondrousova into French quarters without losing a set

 Vondrousova improved to 25-5 since exiting the Australian Open in the second round — a stretch that includes finals in Budapest and Istanbul.

-With the temperature rising to nearly 85 Fahrenheit (29 Celsius) degrees, both players put towels containing ice packs around their necks during the changeovers.
+With the temperature nearing 85 Fahrenheit (30 Celsius) degrees, both players put towels containing ice packs around their necks during the changeovers.

 On such a hot day, Martic had to really sweat for her first victory in five matches in the fourth round at majors — having first reaching the last 16 at Roland Garros seven years ago.